June 01-02, 2018

 moral development about nature and sources of moral obligation?

-Invited participants include: Facundo Alonso (Miami University), Monika Betzler (LMU München), Jan Engelmann (MPI Leipzig/Yale), Ulrike Heuer (University College London), Pamela Hieronymi (University of California, Los Angeles), Erasmus Mayr (Erlangen), Herlinde Pauer-Studer (Wien), Marjorie Rhodes (New York University), Abraham Roth (Ohio State), Neil Roughley (Duisburg-Essen), Michael Tomasello (MPI Leipzig/Duke), Amrisha Vaish (University of Virginia).
+Invited participants include: Facundo Alonso (Miami University), Monika Betzler (LMU München), Sarah Buss (University of Michigan), Jan Engelmann (MPI Leipzig/Yale), Ulrike Heuer (University College London), Erasmus Mayr (Erlangen), Herlinde Pauer-Studer (Wien), Marjorie Rhodes (New York University), Abraham Roth (Ohio State), Neil Roughley (Duisburg-Essen), Michael Tomasello (MPI Leipzig/Duke), Amrisha Vaish (University of Virginia).